Royal Bank of Canada Initiates Coverage on Hercules Capital (NYSE:HTGC)

-Royal Bank of Canada started coverage on shares of Hercules Capital (NYSE:HTGC) in a report released on Thursday, Analyst Price Targets reports.
-The brokerage set an “outperform” rating and a $17.00 price target on the financial services provider’s stock.
-Royal Bank of Canada’s target price would indicate a potential upside of 5.59% from the stock’s previous close.
+Royal Bank of Canada assumed coverage on shares of Hercules Capital (NYSE:HTGC) in a research note issued on Wednesday, Benzinga reports.
+The firm set an “outperform” rating and a $17.00 price target on the financial services provider’s stock.
+Royal Bank of Canada’s price target indicates a potential upside of 3.47% from the company’s current price.

 About Hercules Capital